Building Bridges between Study & Work

 Brian’s original plan was to complete the course and then go back to the employment market.

-“When I finished the HND the bottom really had fallen out of the construction industry so I made an application to University of Ulster for the BSc Honours Degree in Architectural Technology and was accepted.
+“When I finished the HND the bottom really had fallen out of the construction industry so I made an application to Ulster University for the BSc Honours Degree in Architectural Technology and was accepted.

 I can honestly say to anyone who is in the same position that I found myself in a few years ago is to go for it.
 Don’t think it’ll not be for you or you’ll not be welcome.
 The lecturers are an excellent bunch.”